Charles K. Armstrong: Plagiarism and source fabrication in Tyranny of the Weak

 In 2013, Charles Armstrong's book Tyranny of the Weak: North Korea and the World, 1950–1992 was published by Cornell University Press.
 The book sought to reassess North Korean foreign policy in the Cold War.
 The book received positive reviews, particularly because it appeared to draw from so many foreign archives and materials in multiple languages including Russian, Chinese, German, and Korean.
 The book was the 2014 winner of the John K. Fairbank Prize, given to the best book in East Asian History by the American Historical Association.

 Beginning in September 2016, the book was severely criticized by a number of North Korea scholars (Andrei Lankov, Balázs Szalontai, Brian Myers, Fyodor Tertitskiy and others) for deceptive scholarship.
-Szalontai asserted that many parts of the text closely resemble text in Szalontai's Kim Il Sung in the Khrushchev Era and were supported by documents that either did not exist or were completely unrelated to the subject.
+Szalontai asserted that many parts of the text closely resemble text in his own Kim Il Sung in the Khrushchev Era and were supported by documents that either did not exist or were completely unrelated to the subject.
 Szalontai compiled a table of 76 problematic cases and later expanded the table to include 90 of such cases.

 Soon after the allegations were made public, Armstrong responded to NK News that he "did not comment on any specific issues critics have raised with the book".
 On December 30, 2016, Armstrong directly addressed the issues raised by the critics, stating: "For those who find the book flawed, inaccurate or insufficiently researched, the answer is simple: write a better book."
 Armstrong stated that he had submitted 52 corrections to Tyranny of the Weak to the publisher Cornell University Press and these would be included in the next printing of the book.
 The press confirmed this with a single tweet on January 11, 2017, saying "Charles Armstrong responds to critics, issues corrections to Tyranny of the Weak" and linking to Armstrong's blog post.
 However, Armstrong later deleted the post and his entire blog.